-So Halloween has been and gone, and I was hoping some horror icon figures that I had pre-ordered months in advance would show in time for me to give them the attention they deserve on here for Halloween.
+So Halloween has been and gone, and I was hoping that some action figures based on nasty bastards from various horror movies that I had pre-ordered months back would show in time for me to give them the attention they deserve on here at Halloween.
 Typically, there were delays and the figures weren’t released until after Halloween had been and gone.
 One of them, a Jason Voorhees figure has still not been released due to shortages or delays or something, so I had to try and source him from outside the UK.

 So, what would you get if you crossed He-man style action figures with Horror icons?
 Awesomeness in plastic form is what.